Ardisia crenata: Medical uses

 The leaves of Ardisia crenata are being investigated as a remedy to stop asthmatic contractions and spasms.
 The plant contains a medicinal substance known as FR900359 that could treat several diseases, including asthma, hypertension, and uveal melanoma.

 In Japanese culture

 The plant is called Manryō (万両) in Japanese.
-Because of the red berries and the word play of its name it is used during Japanese New Year for chabana decoration, normally along with winter jasmine.
+Because of the red berries and the wordplay of its name it is used during Japanese New Year for chabana decoration, normally along with winter jasmine.
 Other plants used instead because of their similarity are Sarcandra glabra and Ardisia japonica.